A real agenda for working people: How to raise wages, protect workers’ rights, and fix our rigged economy

 We’re short of full employment today because the economy is still short of demand (spending by households, businesses, and governments).
 To boost demand and lower unemployment, policymakers should:

 - Launch a long-term trillion-dollar public investment program that provides an immediate increase in jobs but also ensures long-term productivity gains.
 After years of a public investment drought, America needs bold investments in infrastructure, clean energy, scientific and medical research, early child care, education, and health care delivery.
 If done right, such investments would create jobs right away and yield higher productivity in the future.
 EPI specifically proposes a 10-year, $1.2 trillion dollar public investment program.
 To provide an immediate economic stimulus, the first two years of the program would be paid for with borrowing.
 To minimize the long-run impact on the public debt, the final eight years would be financed through progressive tax increases.
 A straightforward, taxpayer-funded effort would ensure that the benefits of investment flow through to the Americans and the communities that need them.
-A plan that relies on giving tax credits to unaccountable private partners, as has been proposed by the Trump transition team, could bypass underserved communities unable to provide profitable revenue streams while transferring too much ownership of public goods to private firms.
+A plan that relies on giving tax credits to unaccountable private partners, as has been floated by the Trump administration, could bypass underserved communities unable to provide profitable revenue streams while transferring too much ownership of public goods to private firms.

 - Reverse damaging spending cuts pushed through Congress in 2011.
 The reversal of across-the-board federal budget cuts mandated by the Budget Control Act of 2011 would give a fiscal boost to growth over and above the public investment program.